sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/SETUP.md

   userSetupComplete: true
 ```

-## Run the setup script instead
+## (OPTIONAL) Run the setup script instead

+If there are several clusters to configure, use this script.

-Set number of users in setup.sh script
+Set number of users in setup.sh script.

 ```
 ./setup.sh admin-password user-password <path-to-file-with-all-api-urls>